numertel

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use: when the user asks about fresh/current scam sites, new phishing campaigns, or examples of fraudulent domains in Poland.
-While it doesn't explicitly list when not to use or alternatives, the context is clear enough with sibling tools listed in the context.
+The description explicitly states when to use it: when the user asks about fresh/current scam sites, new phishing campaigns, or examples of fraudulent domains in Poland.
+It does not explicitly state when not to use it or name alternatives, but the context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.